CEAOD/Data/GH_Tomato/CornellCO2LASSIvsLASSI-Tomato/README.md

 ## Harvest Data:

-**Cultivar**
-cv. albion and cv. cabrillo (AL and CA respectively)

-**Treatment**
-Control (LASSI) or CO2 LASSI algorithm used targeting 20 mol·m-2·d-1 daily light integral (DLI) or virtual DLI, respectively.
-Plants in troughs were grown for 4 weeks under 20 mol·m-2·d-1 acclimation/establishment before LASSI and CO2 LASSI treatments began on December 29, 2020.
-Treatments were delivered for 13 weeks.
-Plants were harvested twice weekly at the trough level.

-### “Harvest” Sheet:
-Harvest data at the trough (i.e. bucket) level.
-Each trough had 4 plants of the same cultivar.

-**TB#**
-Total berry number.
-A count of the number of berries harvested

-**TBFW (g)**
-Total Berry Fresh Weight

-**TWF/Berry (g)**
-Total fresh weight per berry calculated as the TBFW / TB#

-**MB#**
-The number of marketable berries harvested.
-Marketability was defined as any berry greater than or equal to 10 g with a minimum 90% pigmentation and the absence of any fruit disfigurement (i.e. defects in pollination).

-**MBFW (g)**
-Total Marketable Berry Fresh Weight

-**MFW/Berry  (g)**
-Total Marketable Berry Fresh Weight divided by the number of marketable berries

-### “Harvest Sum” Sheet:

-Data summed and averaged from Harvest sheet.

-### “Brix & TA” Sheet:

-**Berry #**
-Identifying number for one berry of the three randomly selected berries sampled per condition
+All weights were measured in grams

+**Barcode**
+Unique plant identification code.
+Plants coded with a leading 1 received CO2 LASSI treatment (light and CO2 were integrated to target a “virtual” DLI of 25 mol/m2/d)  Plants coded with a leading 2 were in an greenhouse without enriched CO2 receiving a LASSI treatment (DLI of 25 mol/m2/d was targeted).

+All fruits on a truss were harvested at the stage when 90% of the surface of representative fruits were red.

+**Total Weight**
+Complete fresh weight of a truss before further processing including fruit and truss stems

+**Fruit Number**
+The total number of fruits harvested in a given week

+**Fruit Fresh Weight**
+The weight of 3 representative fruit per cluster

 **Brix**
 A measure of dissolved sugar (number of grams of sucrose in 100 grams of solution).
-Data were taken from a 0.5 mL sample of juice (after straining a pulp sample through a 10-mesh filter). °Brix was measured with a refractometer (HI96801, Hanna Instruments, Woonsocket, RI)
+Data were taken Three fruits per truss were used to measure °Brix with a refractometer (HI96801, Hanna Instruments, Woonsocket, RI).

-**TA**
-Titratable Acidity.
-Samples were titrated with 0.1 M NaOH to a pH 8.1 end point using an automated endpoint titrator (DL12 Endpoint Titrator; Mettler Toledo LLC., Columbus, OH USA). units are grams per liter (g/L)

-### “Plant Data” Sheet:
-Collected at the conclusion of the treatments.

-**Plant FW (g)**
-Whole plant fresh weight

-**Plant DW (g)**
-Whole plant dry weight
+**Truss Weight**
+The fresh weight of the truss stem supporting each fruit (i.e. the peduncles connecting to the fruit)

+**Total Fruit Weight**
+The fresh weight of all the fruit on a truss (determined as the Total Weight minus the Truss Weight)

+**Fruit Dry Weight**
+Weight of three representative fruit after moisture removed (fruit were dried in an oven at 70 C for three days)

+**D/F**
+Ratio of fruit dry weight to fresh weight (Fruit Dry Weight/Total Fruit Fresh Weight)

+**Total DW**
+The total fruit dry weight (calculate from the dry weight of three fruit multiplied by the D/F (i.e. raio of dry weight to fresh weight)

+**Individual Fruit Weight**
+Fresh weight of individual fruit, calculated as the Total Fruit Weight/Fruit Number

+**Red Fruit Weight**
+Individual fruit fresh weight based on the 3 representative fruit used for dry weights

+**FW:DW**
+Ratio of fresh weight to dry weight (calculated as Total Fruit Weight/Total DW)

+**Drymatter%**
+Percent dry matter (calculated as Total DW/Total Fruit Weight *100)